SWEN90009-2023/SY-Echidna/README.md

 Includes the documents and data needed to demonstrate our prototype.

 ### [docs](docs)
-Includes documents on the project's background, meeting minutes, and requirements.
+Includes documents on the project's background, requirements elicitation, etc.

 ### [prototypes](prototypes)
 - **[high fidelity](prototypes/high%20fidelity)**